ash0080/gun.doc.cn/CAP-Theorem.md

 ### Summary

 GUN is AP with eventual consistency by default, but it is possible to upgrade into a CP system but it is not recommended.
 Instead, one should apply some form of "dependent causality" into the data itself at the application layer manually or as a module that wraps it for you.
+For more on this subject, see https://queue.acm.org/detail.cfm?id=2610533 .